-Born on November 20, 1831, the pair shipped out "around the horn" and arrived in Los Angeles during the Gold Rush.
+Born on November 20, 1831, twin brothers Sanford and Cyrus Lyon of Machias, Maine, shipped out "around the horn" and arrived in Los Angeles during the Gold Rush.
 Sanford took a job as clerk for Alexander and Mellus, living in David W. Alexander's home, while brother Cyrus, a more adventurous spirit, became something of a gunman.

 Los Angeles was then a collection of squat adobe huts with a few substantial homes on the Plaza.
 Dogs lay in the dusty streets while giant rats prowled the back alleys, providing target practice for the citizens.
 When they tired of shooting strays they shot at each other.
 Killings were so common, the papers stopped reporting them.
 One day in 1853, no one was murdered — that was cause for banner headlines.